HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/assettracker-hardware.md

 ### Installing Modules

-Once the AssetTracker Strip is assembled and installed in the selected position, it needs to be connected to a Expansion Hub.Connect the RJ45 to SATA cable to the Master Module (SATA Port) and then to the Expansion Hub (V5 Port) with the RJ45 to SATA Cable.
-Secure the Expansion hub to the side using the provided 3M adhesive tape or another appropriate means.
+Once the AssetTracker Strip is assembled and installed in the selected position, it needs to be connected to a Expansion Hub.
+Connect the RJ45 to SATA cable to the Master Module (SATA Port) and then to the Expansion Hub (V5 Port) with the RJ45 to SATA Cable.
+Secure the Expansion Hub to the side using the provided 3M adhesive tape or another appropriate means.

 ```{figure} /asset-tracker/media/master_module_to_hub_1.png
 :alt: Master Module to Expansion Hub example 1